Graduate program

 - humanities, social science, Aboriginal studies and arts

-- information technology – cloud computing, computer science, computer programming, cybersecurity, data analytics, geospatial, network operations, software development or software engineering
+- information technology – cloud computing, computer science or programming, cybersecurity, data analytics, geospatial, network operations, or software development or engineering

 - law